tilemmpon/Extended-OGER/README.md

 ## Acknowledgement

 I would like to thank all the authors for the original Oger (available in https://bitbucket.org/benjamin_schrauwen/organic-reservoir-computing-engine), which I have extended.
-If you use this or the original software please cite it as:
+Most of the functionality of original Oger has been retained.
+If you use this or the original software please cite it using the publication of the original Oger authors:

     Verstraeten, D., Schrauwen, B., Dieleman, S., Brakel, P., Buteneers, P., & Pecevski, D. (2012).
 Oger: modular learning architectures for large-scale sequential processing.
 Journal of Machine Learning Research, 13(Oct), 2995-2998.